alexanderwalford-official/Renovate-OS/src/_dev/README.md

 A very basic, frequently updated build guide for Renovate OS.

 ## On Linux:
-- Simply type: make into the command line of this directory.
+- Simply type: "make" into the command line of this directory.